-A traditional rhubarb crumble is best served with hot custard or if you’re not a custard fan then vanilla ice cream also works well.
+A traditional rhubarb crumble is best served with hot custard or if you’re not a custard fan then vanilla ice cream or a dollop of freshly whipped cream also works well.

 The good news is you can make rhubarb crumble ahead and freeze it for another day.
 For best results, it’s best to freeze before being baked in the oven.

 For the Rhubarb Filling

-2 tablespoons brown sugar
+- 2 tablespoons brown sugar

 For the Crumble Topping

-160 g plain flour
+- 160 g plain flour

-115 g chilled butter
+- 115 g chilled unsalted butter

-80 g brown sugar
+- 80 g brown sugar

-Preheat the oven to 200°C (180°Fan Forced).
+- Preheat the oven to 200°C / 180°C fan forced.

-For the Crumble Topping: Weigh the flour, butter and sugar into the TM bowl and mix for 20-25 sec/speed 5.
+- For the Crumble Topping: Weigh the flour, butter and sugar into the Thermomix bowl and mix for 15-25 sec/speed 5.
 (It should look a bit like sand but be careful not to over mix or it will become pastry!)

-To Assemble: Pour the crumble topping over the rhubarb filling and press down gently with the back of a fork.
+- To Assemble: Pour the crumble topping over the rhubarb filling and press down gently with the back of a fork.
 Bake in the oven for 40-45 minutes until golden brown and the rhubarb starts to bubble and ooze from the sides.

-Serve immediately with piping hot custard or a scoop of vanilla ice cream.
+- Serve immediately with piping hot custard or a scoop of vanilla ice cream.

-To Freeze: Just assemble everything then cover well and put into the freezer uncooked.
+To Freeze: Just assemble everything together then cover well and put into the freezer uncooked.
 To thaw, defrost overnight in the fridge then bake as you would for 40 minutes.

 Amount Per Serving: Calories: 313Total Fat: 16gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 41mgSodium: 10mgCarbohydrates: 40gFiber: 2gSugar: 17gProtein: 4g